mithraanandkumar/mithrakumar_portfolio/Final Project: Part 1.md

 ### Sketch 2: Success Of Vaccinations Case Study - Polio

-For this, I want to show a dual axis graph that shows how the increase in vaccinations lead to the decrease in the number of deaths due to Polio (focusing on US).
+For this, I wanted to make a dual axis graph that shows how the increase in vaccinations lead to the decrease in the number of deaths due to Polio (focusing on US).
 The x-axis would represent the year.
 The left side y-axis would represent a line graph that portrays the number of deaths due to polio across the years.
 The right side y-axis would represent a bar graph that shows the number of children vaccinated for Polio.

 <img width="572" alt="image" src="https://user-images.githubusercontent.com/113000842/192655067-d4b6eb6e-3b66-429a-8c11-6db4f5fddda4.png">